sandeep026/lgl-collocation-python/README.md

 # lgltools

 ## Description
-The `lgltoolss.py` is a python package to computes LGL nodes, quadrature weights, differentiation matrix and integration matrix (Lagrange and Birkhoff based).
+The `lgltoolss.py` is a python package that computes LGL nodes, quadrature weights, differentiation matrix and integration matrix (Lagrange and Birkhoff based).

 ## Installation
-1. Creata a virtual environment or use a existing one
+1. creata a virtual environment or use an existing one
-2. Clone the repository and move to root directory of the project
+2. clone the repository and move to the root directory of the project
-3. Run `pip install .`
+3. run `pip install .`

 ## Example

-1. use differentiation matrix to compute numerical derivative of $(\sin (x))$
+1. compute derivative of $(\sin (x))$ using the differentiation matrix
 2. compare with the analytical solution $(\cos (x))$
 3. compute $\int_{0}^{2\pi}\sin(x)dx$ using quadrature
 4. compare with analytical solution (area under curve is zero)
-5. last row of integration matrices are LGL quadrature
+5. last row of integration matrices (Lagrange and Birkhoff) are LGL quadrature

 ### Python code